gesellix/docker-client/README.md

 Please note that the raw responses (including headers) from the Docker daemon are returned, with the actual response body being available in the `content` attribute.
 Some endpoints return a stream, which is then available in `stream`.
+ For some cases, like following the logs or events stream, you need to provide a callback which is called for every response line, see example 3 below.

 ## Plain Usage